 Engine oil containing additives like ZDDP, MoS2, Ceratec from Liqui Moly or WS2, are therefore preferable above any other.

-Graphite is a solid lubricant and is formed in so called graphene layers in a honeycomb structure.
+Graphite is a solid lubricant and is formed in so called graphene (one atomic layer of graphite) layers in a honeycomb structure.
 This and many other metallic materials are often used in some other lubricating applications are less suitable.
 Graphite is a carbon

 compound and the use of a graphite lubricant can contribute to a much faster erosion due to its conductive properties.
 When two different metals such as copper and iron alloy, come into contact in the presence of atmospheric moisture and an excellent conductor (like carbon graphite), low galvanic electrical currents are produced and this will eventually result in metallic oxidation, corrosion and/or pitting.